 I love them so much I’m going to name my firstborn son “Index Fund Sethi” and his mother will hate me.
 And one of the best ways I’ve found to leverage index funds is by building a lazy portfolio.

-I’ve talked about them before, but to recap, a lazy portfolio is a diversified portfolio of low-cost index funds that allows you to be hands-off with your investing.
+I’ve talked about them before, but to recap, this is a diversified portfolio of low-cost index funds that allows you to be hands-off with your investing.
 That means no active trading, no checking your stocks every day, and no paying some hedge fund manager (who won’t beat the market anyway) to handle your money.

-Couch potato investing simply refers to investing in a lazy portfolio — more specifically, a specific lazy portfolio “recipe.”
+Couch potato investing simply refers to investing in one of these hands off portfolios — with specific “recipes”.

 These “recipes” are formulas for different combinations of funds and bonds that investors can base their portfolios on.